 What if I require a police file number for insurance purposes?

 You will receive an unofficial copy of your report as well as a temporary file number when you submit your online report.
 Your report will be reviewed by a police officer within 24 hours.
 Once it is confirmed that your online report meets the online report criteria, an official report and Medicine Hat Police Service file number will be emailed to you.
 Only the official file number can be used for insurance purposes.

 What do I do if my incident does not qualify for online reporting?

 Some incidents require more information to be gathered including having an officer to be dispatched to the crime scene to conduct an investigation or others require interaction with an officer over the phone or at a police station.
 These incidents cannot be reported via online reporting.
-If your incident does not meet the criteria for online reporting please attend the Medicine Hat Police Service person at 884 2 Street SE, Medicine Hat or call 403-529-8481 to speak to an officer.
+If your incident does not meet the criteria for online reporting please call 403-529-8481 to speak to an officer.

 Why can't I report a motor vehicle collision online?

 Due to the complexity of data that needs to be gathered and the need to verify collision details, most vehicle collisions require the attention of an officer or a Collision Reporting Center agent.
-Please attend the Medicine Hat Collision Reporting Center located at 884 2ST SE to report this incident.
+Please call 403-529-8481 to speak to an officer.